Reecepbcups/local-interchain/README.md

 ## Base Chain Template

 Here is a base chain template with every feature the configuration accepts.
-Accounts has extra data to make it simpler for scripting and read from the file directly.
+Accounts have extra data to make it simpler for scripting and read from the file directly.

 ```json
 {